-Liberal Definition of Change in Control
+Liberal Change in Control Definition

-24. How does ISS define a "liberal change in control" and what is the impact of a plan that contains such a definition?
+23. How does ISS define a "liberal change in control" and what is the impact of a liberal definition combined with non-double trigger vesting?

-A liberal change in control definition typically constitutes vesting triggers linked to: shareholder approval of a transaction, rather than its consummation; and/or an unapproved change in less than a majority of the board; and/or acquisition of a low percentage of outstanding common stock (15% or less); and/or announcement or commencement of a tender or exchange offer; or any other trigger that could result in windfall compensation without the occurrence of an actual change in control of the company.

-If a change in control is defined broadly so as be triggered by ordinary course events (such as death or retirement situations), this could be viewed as a liberal change in control definition.
-A definition that is triggered by the addition of new directors that were not nominated by the incumbent board (i.e. in a proxy contest) would not be considered liberal.
+A change in control (CIC) definition is considered liberal when it falls below reasonable standards of what investors may consider to be an actual CIC of the company.
+A liberal CIC definition typically includes the following: shareholder approval of a transaction, rather than its consummation; a change in less than a half of the board; an acquisition of a low percentage of outstanding common stock (15% or less); an announcement or commencement of a tender or exchange offer; or any other trigger that could result in windfall compensation without the occurrence of an actual change in control of the company.
+If a CIC is defined broadly so as be triggered by ordinary course events (such as death, disability or retirement situations), this may be considered a liberal CIC definition.